Stoatin Brae Golf Course Review

 “We need to be able to offer golf as a pastime to everyone, not just the guy who can hit the ball 275 yards,”Johnson said.
 “We want everyone to come out and enjoy the experience that this ground has to offer.”

 After (or before) a round, golfers should be sure to visit the superb on-site restaurant, the Blue Stem.
-Hanging over the edge of the Stoatin Brae, with a spectacular view of the surround country side, the Blue Stem has an outdoor patio with a running waterfall and fire pits.
+Hanging over the edge of the Stoatin Brae, with a spectacular view of the surrounding countryside, the Blue Stem has an outdoor patio with a running waterfall and fire pits.
 While there I had a smoked pork chop that was cooked to perfection, and later, an upside down apple pie, full of sweetness and cinnamon.
 I topped it all off with a perfectly balanced Brooklyn cocktail.

 The top-notch restaurant speaks to how Gull Lake View is positioning itself as golf destination.
 The operation now has six excellent courses (Stoatin Brae, Bedford Valley, Gull Lake View East and West and Stonehedge North and South) lodging and restaurants (the can even arrange a cookout).
 For evening activities, the resort will even arrange a shuttle to downtown Kalamazoo, or to the nearby Firekeepers or Gun Lake casinos.